Noncontact Respiratory Measurement for Multiple People at Arbitrary Locations Using Array Radar and Respiratory-Space Clustering: Conclusion

 \section{Conclusion}

-In this study, we developed a noncontact respiration monitoring system that simultaneously measures the respiration of multiple people, even when the number of subjects is unknown.
-To evaluate the proposed respiration monitoring system, we measured the respiration of multiple human targets in two experiments: one included seven participants seated at regular intervals, whereas the other had five participants seated in proximity.
-The obtained results demonstrated that the proposed clustering technique in multidimensional space, which incorporates the respiratory intervals, accurately isolated the individual participants, including those at a long range, based on their reflected waves, to estimate the number of participants and their locations.
-Compared to conventional 2D clustering, with the proposed clustering technique, the accuracy rate for estimating the number of participants was improved by 88.5\% in experiment 1 and 81.4\% in experiment 2, indicating that our technique is effective in estimating the number of participants.
-For evaluating the accuracy of the respiratory intervals estimated by radar using the proposed algorithm, the results were compared with those obtained using belt-type contact respirometers; an average RMS error of 172 ms was obtained, demonstrating the effectiveness of our proposed technique.
-The obtained results demonstrate that the multiperson respiration monitoring system developed in this study is effective as a noncontact, simultaneous respiratory measurement system for multiple people, even when the number and locations of the subjects are unknown.
+In this study, we developed a noncontact respiration monitoring system that simultaneously measures the respiration of several people, even when the number and locations of people are unknown.
+To evaluate the proposed respiration monitoring system, we measured the respiration of multiple human targets in eight experiments involving five or seven participants.
+The obtained results demonstrated that the use of the proposed clustering method in the 4D respiratory space was able to separate echoes accurately and estimate the number and locations of the participants unless some echoes were blocked through shadowing.
+Using the proposed clustering method instead of the conventional clustering method, the accuracy in estimating the number of people was improved by 88.5\% and 81.4\% in experiments 1 and 2, respectively, indicating that the proposed method is effective in estimating the number of participants.
+Belt-type respirometers were used in the experiments to evaluate the accuracy of the respiratory intervals estimated using the radar system and the proposed method.
+In the experiments, the proposed method had an average RMSE of 196 ms, which is sufficiently smaller than a typical respiratory interval (e.g., 3-5 s).
+The obtained results demonstrate that the clustering method and system proposed in this study are effective for measuring the respiration of several people accurately and simultaneously even when the number and locations of the people are unknown.